TechnologyClassroom/HOSTS/README.md

 Monday-Thursday.

 WARNING: An unmanaged proprietary content filter was used in addition to these HOSTS files.
-These lists are not complete and does not claim or attempt to be complete.
+These lists are not complete and do not claim or attempt to be complete.

-If you have network access, I would recommend using the individual [filters](https://github.com/TechnologyClassroom/HOSTS/blob/master/filters/) with a [Pi-hole](https://pi-hole.net/).
+If you have router access, I would recommend using the individual [filters](https://github.com/TechnologyClassroom/HOSTS/blob/master/filters/) with a [Pi-hole](https://pi-hole.net/).